zoneyeah/dbt-core/CONTRIBUTING.md

 - [`flake8`](https://flake8.pycqa.org/en/latest/) for code linting
 - [`black`](https://github.com/psf/black) for code formatting
 - [`mypy`](https://mypy.readthedocs.io/en/stable/) for static type checking
-- [`pre-commit`](https.pre-commit.com) to easily run those checks
+- [`pre-commit`](https://pre-commit.com) to easily run those checks
 - [`changie`](https://changie.dev/) to create changelog entries, without merge conflicts
 - [`make`](https://users.cs.duke.edu/~ola/courses/programming/Makefiles/Makefiles.html) to run multiple setup or test steps in combination.
 Don't worry too much, nobody _really_ understands how `make` works, and our Makefile aims to be super simple.
-- [Github Actions](https://github.com/features/actions) for automating tests and checks, once a PR is pushed to the `dbt-core` repository
+- [GitHub Actions](https://github.com/features/actions) for automating tests and checks, once a PR is pushed to the `dbt-core` repository

 A deep understanding of these tools in not required to effectively contribute to `dbt-core`, but we recommend checking out the attached documentation if you're interested in learning more about each one.